pnnl/socialsim_package/README.md

 ## Social Network Representation Files

-Submission files are made of individual json dictionaries on each line with a header json as the first entry.
-The minimal format is as shown below.
+Dataset files are made of individual json dictionaries on each line with a header json as the first entry.

+The minimal format is shown below.
 Some measurements may require additional fields.

 ```python
 {'identifier': identifier, 'team': team, 'scenario': scenario}